-On average, aggregators have between fifteen to forty lenders on their panel, and it’s helpful to note that the best mortgage brokers have access to at least ten lenders.
+On average, aggregators have between fifteen to forty lenders on their panel, and it’s helpful to note that the top mortgage brokers in Australia all have access to at least ten lenders at any one time.
 Some of the biggest aggregators in Australia include:

 Choosing an aggregator shouldn’t be seen as just another regulatory requirement to meet when writing your mortgage broker business plan.
 It’s essential for your success as a mortgage broker that the aggregator fee structure and their panel of lenders are the right fit for your business.

 How do aggregator fee structures work?